--p postrunjson →file.
-The -p option streams out a postrun json file instead of a log 6.
-A postrun json file is available only after the run finishes.
-It contains the summary of the job including input, output, EC2 ⇔config and Cloudwatch metrics on memory/CPU/disk space.
+-p postrunjson ⇔file.
+The -p option streams out a postrun json file instead of a log ⇔config and A postrun json file is available only after the run finishes.
+It contains the summary of the job including input, output, EC2 Cloudwatch metrics on memory/CPU/disk space.

-'''

--r|--runjson print out run json instead, which is the json file tibanna
+''' -r|--runjson print out run json instead, which is the json file tibanna before the run starts. (new in ''1.0.0'')

-→sends to the instance

-before the run starts. (new in ''1.0.0'')